LateJoiners/docs/assignment-2/lj-a2.md

 ### EVF Design

+#### Crowd Sourcing Scores

+This mechanism allows our loyal user base to provide scores for games to allow quicker score turn around.

+First, we need to provide a UI mechanism for our userbase to input scores for a game.
+Onces a threshold of identical scores have been supplied for a game, the game result will be automatically updated.

+_Note - Provisions have been made for this in the database schema._

 #### Automatic Backups

 Automatic backups with will happen on a daily basis by our database hosting provider MLab (see resources section for more info).